snonux/foo.zone/gemfeed/DRAFT-f3s-kubernetes-with-freebsd-part-X.md

 ## Introduction

-In the previous posts, I deployed applications to the k3s cluster using Helm charts and Justfiles—running `just install` or `just upgrade` to imperatively push changes to the cluster.
-While this approach works, it has several drawbacks:
+In previous posts, I deployed applications to the k3s cluster using Helm charts and Justfiles—running `just install` or `just upgrade` to imperatively push changes to the cluster.
+Works fine, but has some drawbacks:

 * No single source of truth: The cluster state depends on which commands were run and when
 * Manual synchronization: Every change requires manually running commands
 * Drift detection is hard: No easy way to know if cluster state matches the desired configuration
-* Rollback complexity: Rolling back changes means re-running old Helm commands
+* Rollback complexity: Rolling back means re-running old Helm commands
 * No audit trail: Hard to track who changed what and when

-This blog post covers the migration from imperative Helm deployments to declarative GitOps using ArgoCD.
-After this migration, the Git repository becomes the single source of truth, and ArgoCD automatically ensures the cluster matches what's defined in Git.
+This post covers migrating from imperative Helm deployments to declarative GitOps using ArgoCD.
+After this, the Git repository becomes the single source of truth, and ArgoCD automatically ensures the cluster matches what's defined in Git.

 ## What is GitOps?

-GitOps is an operational framework that applies DevOps best practices—like version control, collaboration, and CI/CD—to infrastructure automation.
-The core idea is simple: the entire desired state of your infrastructure is stored in Git, and automated processes ensure the actual state matches the desired state.
+GitOps is an operational framework that applies DevOps best practices—version control, collaboration, CI/CD—to infrastructure automation.
+The core idea: the entire desired state lives in Git, and automated processes ensure the actual state matches it.

 Key principles: